-Information topics and Frequently Asked Questions are selected from the regulations, the latest Infection Control Compliance Resources are published by regulatory and advisory agencies and from questions received in the TMC Client Services Center.
+Information topics and Frequently Asked Questions (FAQs) are selected from the regulations, the latest Infection Control Compliance Resources are published by regulatory and advisory agencies and from FAQs received in the TMC Client Services Center.

 The employee training information and OSHA compliance programs are designed for medical and dental practices that want to reduce their risk for patient and employee infection.
 Preventing infections is an important Risk Management step for the practice, reducing the potential for civil action and reputational damage.